python-parsy/parsy/docs/tutorial.rst

 values.

 The :func:`seq` combinator provides one easy way to do that.
-It takes the parsers that are passed in as arguments, and combines their results into a
+It takes the sequence of parsers that are passed in as arguments, and returns a parser that runs each parser in order and combines their results into a list:
-list:

 .. code-block:: python